-- In any manner make an untrue or misleading change in, or untrue or misleading statement in writing, visually, orally, or through other means that have the capacity, likelihood, or tendency to deceive or confuse a student, prospective student, member of the public, or accrediting, federal, or state agencies.
-Misrepresentations are prohibited in all forms, including advertising, promotional materials, or in the marketing or sales of the institution's courses and/or programs.
-This can also relate to, a test score, grade or record of grades, attendance record, record indicating student completion, placement, employment, salaries, or financial information, including any of the following: - o A financial report filed with the bureau. - Information or records relating to the student's eligibility for student financial aid at the institution. - Any other record or document required by this chapter or by the bureau. - Willfully falsify, destroy, or conceal any document of record while that document of record is required to be maintained by this chapter. - Use the terms "approval," "approved," "approval to operate," or "approved to
+- In any manner make an untrue or misleading change in, or untrue or misleading statement related to, a test score, grade or record of grades, attendance record, record indicating student completion, placement, employment, salaries, or financial information, including any of the following: - A financial report filed with the bureau. - Information or records relating to the student's eligibility for student financial aid at the institution. - Any other record or document required by this chapter or by the bureau. - Willfully falsify, destroy, or conceal any document of record while that document of record is required to be maintained by this chapter. - Use the terms "approval," "approved," "approval to operate," or "approved to operate" without stating clearly and conspicuously that approval to operate means compliance with state standards as set forth in this chapter.
+If the bureau has granted an institution approval to operate, the institution may indicate that the institution is "licensed" or "licensed to operate," but may not state or imply either of the following: - The institution or its educational programs are endorsed or recommended by the state or by the bureau.

-- operate" without stating clearly and conspicuously that approval to operate means compliance with state standards as set forth in this chapter.
-If the bureau has granted an institution approval to operate, the institution may indicate that the institution is "licensed" or "licensed to operate," but may not state or imply either of the following: - The institution or its educational programs are endorsed or recommended by the state or by the bureau. - The approval to operate indicates that the institution exceeds minimum state standards as set forth in this chapter. - Confusion or misrepresentation regarding what constitutes the institutions accreditation with a known commission, and what constitutes the programs/courses approved to be offered by the accredited institution. - Confusion or misrepresentation regarding business endeavors that are outside of the institution's scope of accreditation (e.g. a translation service offered by an accredited institution offering English for Speakers of Other Languages). - Including explicit reference to accrediting agencies without use of approved agency logo. - Not clearly identify any programmatic or specialized accreditation it may have and protect against any misrepresentation or misunderstanding regarding that accreditation. - Direct any individual to perform an act that violates this chapter, to refrain from reporting unlawful conduct to the bureau or another government agency, or to engage in any unfair act to persuade a student not to complain to the bureau or another government agency. - Compensate an employee involved in recruitment, enrollment, admissions, student attendance, or sales of educational materials to students on the basis of a commission, commission draw, bonus, quota, or other similar method related to the recruitment, enrollment, admissions, student attendance, or sales of educational materials to students, except as provided in paragraph (1) or (2):

-- O The educational program is scheduled to be completed in 90 days or less, the institution shall pay compensation related to a particular student only if that student completes the educational program. - o For institutions participating in the federal student financial aid programs, this subdivision shall not prevent the payment of compensation to those involved in recruitment, admissions, or the award of financial aid if those payments are in conformity with federal regulations governing an institution's participation in the federal student financial aid programs. - Attempt to recruit participants in or around locations operated by a governmental or charitable agency that assists the economically disadvantaged or underprivileged, without express permission from the governmental or charitable agency. - Require a prospective student to provide personal contact information in order to obtain, from the institution's Internet Website, educational program information that is required to be contained in the school catalog or any information required pursuant to the consumer information requirements of Title IV of the federal Higher Education Act of 1965, and any amendments thereto."
+- The approval to operate indicates that the institution exceeds minimum state standards as set forth in this chapter. - Direct any individual to perform an act that violates this chapter, to refrain from reporting unlawful conduct to the bureau or another government agency, or to engage in any unfair act to persuade a student not to complain to the bureau or another government agency. - Compensate an employee involved in recruitment, enrollment, admissions, student attendance, or sales of educational materials to students on the basis of a commission, commission draw, bonus, quota, or other similar method related to the recruitment, enrollment, admissions, student attendance, or sales of educational materials to students, except as provided in paragraph (1) or (2): - The educational program is scheduled to be completed in 90 days or less, the institution shall pay compensation related to a particular student only if that student completes the educational program. - For institutions participating in the federal student financial aid programs, this subdivision shall not prevent the payment of compensation to those involved in recruitment, admissions, or the award of financial aid if those payments are in conformity with federal regulations governing an institution's participation in the federal student financial aid programs. - Require a prospective student to provide personal contact information in order to obtain, from the institution's Internet Website, educational program information that is required to be contained in the school catalog or any information required pursuant to the consumer information requirements of Title IV of the federal Higher Education Act of 1965, and any amendments thereto."